How to Cancel an Interview (With Tips and Email Templates)

 Why should you cancel an interview?

 It's OK to cancel an interview if you're confident this isn’t a job you’re interested in pursuing.
-But take a beat to make sure you’re sure.
-Here are just a few common scenarios when it makes sense to cancel an interview:
+Here are just a few common scenarios when it makes sense to do so:

 When it comes to job searching, the initial goal is to get to the interview process.
-And you did — at multiple great companies!
-If you’ve accepted a job offer that excites you more than the others, it’s important to be transparent and inform the other companies you’ve been communicating with that you’ve been scooped up.
+And you did—at multiple great companies!
+If you’ve accepted a job offer that excites you more, it’s important to be transparent and inform the other companies you’ve been communicating with that you’ve been scooped up.

-Maybe you lost your voice and can’t get more than a raspy squeak out or you had to fly out-of-state to care for a parent or there’s some other pressing issue that means you just can’t make the scheduled interview.
+Maybe you lost your voice and can’t get more than a raspy squeak out.
+Or maybe you had to fly out-of-state to care for a parent, or there’s some other pressing issue that means you just can’t make the scheduled interview.
 You don't necessarily want to bow out of the process entirely but you have to cancel this interview and ask for a rain check.

 Potential consequences of canceling an interview

-• You’ll look unprofessional.
+• You may look unprofessional.
 If you send a rude message, for example, or wait till 20 minutes before your scheduled meeting and dash off an opaque, “Sorry, can’t make it!” canceling the interview could have a negative effect on your reputation.

+If you already have clear reasons not to pursue this position, you may now be asking yourself how to cancel an interview without burning bridges.
 The best thing you can do to preserve your reputation and a positive relationship with this interviewer and company is to send a thoughtful note.
-Here’s how.

 Once you’ve made your final decision, be prompt and give the interviewer as much warning as possible.
-And if you think you’ll ever want to reach out to this person in the future, personalize your email as advised by The Muse.
+If you think you’ll ever want to reach out to this person in the future, personalize your email by addressing them directly, making sure to use a professional tone.
 You never want to close the door to future opportunities.

 Whether this was supposed to be an initial interview or you’re already multiple rounds in, thank the person you’re writing to for considering you for the role.
 Remember that just as you took time to put together a stellar application, they took time to sift through the pile of apps, identify promising candidates, and reach out to speak with you.
 Acknowledging the effort they put in will go a long way in leaving a positive impression.

-You don't owe anyone a detailed explanation — and in fact, it does no one any good for you to ramble about how you’re not into half the job duties or how great this other offer you got will be for your career.
-Keep it brief and don’t give in to the instinct to overshare or overexplain.
+You don't owe anyone a detailed explanation.
+In fact, it does no one any good if you ramble about how you’re not into half the job duties or brag about another great offer you got.
+You should still provide a clear and valid reason—especially if you're canceling an interview last minute—but keep it brief and don’t give in to the instinct to overshare or overexplain.

-If it’s not the right fit for you…
+If the job isn't the right fit for you…

 Dear [Name],